 Declined cards can be a sign that someone is trying to pay using stolen credit card information.
 If you notice an order with mismatched billing and delivery information, review possible attempts to use multiple cards by logging in to your Dashboard, selecting Sales > Transaction Status.
 If a customer attempted to pay with multiple cards within a short time frame, refund the successful payment.

 eCommerce Platform Merchants

 Third-party eCommerce platforms (such as Bigcommerce and Ecwid) may offer additional solutions such as Signifyd to minimise your risk.
 While we currently don’t offer this option, you may be able to find a solution on these platforms that works best for your business.

 eCommerce API Merchants

-If you’re using the developer API, consider passing additional information to Square about your orders such as buyer email addresses and shipping information.
+If you’re using the developer API, consider passing additional information to Square about your orders such as buyer email addresses and delivery information.
 More order details help us to better protect you.